Postgraduate Advanced Certificate in Educational Studies: Educational Assessment

 Entry requirements

-• Have relevant experience of working in an education or related professional setting.
+• Relevant experience in education or a related field.

 It should be noted that Accredited Prior Learning (APL) (i.e. credits gained from other institutions) are not accepted to gain accelerated entry to the PPD programme, although these credits can be considered as part of an applicant’s entry qualifications to support the application, if considered relevant.